GitUser8888/Predicting-Popularity-in-Korean-Drama-Industry-Based-on-Face-Image/README.md

 The data from a total of 490 South Korean male actors will be used in this modelling.
 The top 241 actors will be assigned the class "very popular", and the remaining 249 actors will be assigned "not so popular".

-The face images are organised into separate folders with their respective popularity tier
+The face images are organised into separate folders with their respective popularity tier.

 ## Modeling